hi-bi/CRUD-API/README.md

 Implementation of simple CRUD API using in-memory database underneath

 **Installation**:
-1. Clone/download repo.
+1. Clone/download the dev branch repo.
+2. cd to crud-api folder.
-2. Run: npm install
+3. Run: npm install

 **Usage**:
 - To set the port, set the value of the SERVER_PORT variable in the .env file